 The U.S. Environmental Protection Agency will pursue a new rule to address heavy-duty truck and engine emission standards for oxides of nitrogen (NOx) that haven’t been updated in 20 years.

-While the EPA pointed out that NOx emissions dropped by over 40 percent between 2007 and 2017, it said it plans to publish a proposed rule by early 2020 to address the NOx emissions standard that hasn’t been updated since January 2001.
-The move is in response to a petition by over 20 organizations that called for new, uniform standards nationwide.
+While EPA pointed out that NOx emissions dropped by over 40 percent between 2007 and 2017, it said it plans to publish a proposed rule by early 2020 to address the NOx emissions standard that hasn’t been updated since January 2001.
+The move is in response to a petition of over 20 organizations that called for new, uniform standards nationwide.

 EPA Acting Administrator Andrew Wheeler made the announcement Tuesday, alongside many of these organizations that the Clean Trucks Initiative will further reduce NOx from heavy-duty trucks and engines.
 The EPA expects those vehicles and engines to account for one-third of all NOx emissions from transportation by 2025.

 EPA said it is not required by statute to update the standard, but that further reducing NOx emissions will result in “significant” mobile source reductions, while aiding communities nationwide.
 The agency added that it will also seek to cut “unnecessary red tape,” by simplifying the certification of compliance regulations for heavy-duty trucks and engines.

 Deregulation efforts will focus on onboard diagnostic requirements, cost-effective means of reassuring real-world compliance via the use of modern and advanced technologies, the deterioration factor testing process, and concerns about annually rectifying engine families.

 The Diesel Technology Forum on Tuesday said the EPA’s announcement sets a vision for heavy-duty diesel engines of the future as “high-value assets.”